dicebear/dicebear/apps/docs/pages/guides/filter-variants-with-tags/index.md

 - A per-component variant option is more specific and takes precedence.
 When you set `animationVariant` directly, the `tags` filter is ignored for the animation and applies only to the other components.
+- Only an unknown category is ignored.
+An unknown value is not.
+Because no variant matches it, every variant tagged in that category drops out.
+A typo in `hairLenght:long` changes nothing, while a typo in `hairLength:lng` removes the hair.

 ::: tip